JordanGreenies/FFNx/README.md

-Fork of [FFNx](https://github.com/julianxhokaxhiu/FFNx) to add TTS support to FF8 from a TTS host/server
+Fork of [FFNx](https://github.com/julianxhokaxhiu/FFNx) to add TTS support to FF8 from a TTS http server

 If you want to build this then check the instructions at [FFNx](https://github.com/julianxhokaxhiu/FFNx).

 Prerequisites:
+- FF8 Installed on steam with FFNx
 - A locally hosted TTS server, for example: [LocalAI](https://github.com/mudler/LocalAI)
 - Enough voice models for each character, all examples included in the release

-Instructions:
-- Install the original FFNx
+Instructions for use:
-- Replace AF3DN.P1 and FFNx.toml from this repo
+- Replace AF3DN.P1 and FFNx.toml
 - Edit FFNx.toml (TTS-VOICEMOD section) to add you server and voice model paths
+- Start game

 Limitations:
 - SSL connections not implemented